sbutori/aws-saa-03-notes/demos/1_Course Fundamentals and AWS Accounts/1_demo-creating-aws-admin-account.md

 - Recommend using Google Authenticator app
 Once, steps are complete, Log Out and test MFA login.

 TIP: using one email for multiple accounts with Gmail.
 AWS accounts should be viewed as disposable, create as many as you need.
 Create a new account for each course.
-# TIP Example: email is catguy@gmail.com.
+Example: email is catguy@gmail.com.
 You can use + sign in email address to create 'unique' email addresses.
 Ex: catguy+AWSAccount1@gmail.com, catguy+AWSAccount2@gmail.com, etc etc. This is called a Dynamic Alias.

 ## 3. Create a Budget to protect against unintended costs
 AWS Free Tier: https://aws.amazon.com/free/